blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Science of Hadith.md

 d.
 Ahad abrogated by Mutawattir
 E. Ways to identify Naskh in Hadeeth
 a.
 Explicit mention of Prophet
 i.
-“I forbade you to visit graves and now you can visit now…”
+"I forbade you to visit graves and now you can visit now…"
 b.
 Indication by Sahaabah
 i.
 Explicit
-1. Jabir said “last of deeds of Prophet whether to take wudoo from water changed by…” ii.
+1. Jabir said "last of deeds of Prophet whether to take wudoo from water changed by…" ii.
 Fails to explain which text is Naskh
 1. Opinion 1: Sahaabah may be practicing Ijtihaad and not an authority by itself
 2. Opinion 2: Naskh happens only Naql so Sahaabah cannot make their own Naskh